stxue1/wdl/SPEC.md

 Boolean read_boolean(File)
 ```

 Reads a file that contains a single line containing only a boolean value and (optional) whitespace.
-If the line contains "true" or "false", that value is returned as a `Boolean`, otherwise an error is raised.
+If the non-whitespace content of the line is "true" or "false", that value is returned as a `Boolean`.
+If the file is empty or does not contain a single boolean, an error is raised.
+The comparison is case- and whitespace-insensitive.

 **Parameters**